ivomarvan/ConcurrentHarmony/README.md

 <img src="img/ConcurrentHarmony.jpg" alt="Concurrent Harmony" width="400"/>

+## Overview

+This Python library provides a **comprehensive framework** for managing concurrency in applications that involve **multiple processes and threads**.
+It is designed to handle complex scenarios where processes and threads need to communicate and coordinate their activities using signals and shared states.
+The library supports both standard signals and user-defined signals, allowing for a flexible and powerful concurrency management solution.

 ## Motivation

 I developed this library as part of a larger project at the company